dantrevino/dantrevino.github.com/_posts/2009-04-24-ubuntu-podcast-25.markdown

 title: "Ubuntu Podcast #25"
 wordpress_url: http://wrevolution.org/2009/04/24/ubuntu-podcast-25/
 ---
-I just got around to watching Ubuntu Podcast #25 last night.Â  Outside of the ugly logo on Josh's laptop, it was great!
+I just got around to watching Ubuntu Podcast #25 last night.
+Outside of the ugly logo on Josh's laptop, it was great!

-In addition to the usual fun from Nick and Josh, they had a great interview ith Dustin Kirkland.Â  Check it out if you haven't.Â  I learned some things about screen profiles which I hadn't known previously.Â  Good stuff.
+In addition to the usual fun from Nick and Josh, they had a great interview ith Dustin Kirkland.
+Check it out if you haven't.
+I learned some things about screen profiles which I hadn't known previously.
+Good stuff.

 <a href="http://ubuntupodcast.net/2009/04/23/ubuntu-podcast-episode-25-dustin-kirkland/">http://ubuntupodcast.net/2009/04/23/ubuntu-podcast-episode-25-dustin-kirkland/</a>